microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/128.png)

-1. Once the work item is saved, VSTS will also save the new custom information so that it will be available for queries and the rest of VSTS.
+1. Once the work item is saved, VSTS will also save the new custom information so that it will be available for queries and through the rest of VSTS.